hwang620/hwang620.github.io/index.md

   Research Interests
 </h2>

-- **AI Infra:** I currently focus on building efficient AI infrastructure, with particular interest in—but not limited to—on-device serving, by rethinking how computation, memory, and communication resources are orchestrated across the system stack to reduce overhead and improve hardware utilization.
+- **AI Infra:** I currently focus on building efficient AI infrastructure, with particular interest in—but not limited to—edge/on-device LLM training and serving, by rethinking how computation, memory, and communication resources are orchestrated across the system stack to reduce overhead and improve hardware utilization.
 - **Wireless and RFIC:** I am also dedicated to exploring ultra-low-power communication paradigms and their CMOS-enabled implementations, aiming to enable practical, ubiquitous wireless connectivity for everyday objects.

 <h2 class="section-header">